BastienVH/odin-restaurant/README.md

 ## What I learned
 - When adding a click event, make sure you add it without brackets - or as an arrow function - or it will get invoked immediately.
+- Search when getting stuck!
+I spent way too much time trying to get an background image to display full width/height, while [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) was only one Google search away...